euwbah/musescore-microtonal-edo-plugin/README.md

 ## Changes:

+### 1.3.2

+- Now supports MuseScore version 3!

 ### 1.3

 - Removed unecessary GUI dialog --- planning to make a 31-TET suite of micro-plugin features which users can take advantage of custom-assigned plugin key bindings to improve workflow.
   (E.g. Alt + W to transpose up 1 diesis, Alt + S to transpose down 1 diesis, Alt + E to rotate enharmonical equivalents)
 - Added meantone mode
 - Fixed microtonal accidentals from notes in same staff not affecting subsequent notes of other voices in same staff in measure.